PSebastian96/pjt1-Himalayan-Dream/README.md

 Form : Icluded in the top-right section, the users can always see the oppornutity to register.

-Future features:
-"Event calendar with news feed and registration/booking options for members."
+Future features: Event calendar with news feed and registration/booking options for members.

 ## Testing